plackyhacker/plackyhacker.github.io/binary/ropping.md

 <img width="897" alt="Screenshot 2025-01-24 at 08 02 35" src="https://github.com/user-attachments/assets/1c074fb5-2efd-4d6c-b437-7b14ac1de8e0" style="border: 1px solid black;" />

-This should come as no surpirse.
-I am exploring exploit development techniques, so I simply planted this rop chain in my code (in a more realistic scenario this is going to be a bit more difficult to find a ROP gadget that will achieve our objective).
+This should come as no surprise.
+I am exploring exploit development techniques, so I simply planted this rop chain in my code (in a more realistic scenario it is going to be a bit more difficult to find a ROP gadget that will achieve our objective).
 I added an `asm` function to the vulnerable DLL:

 ```asm
 .CODE